sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_entity_framework_core.md

 # Migrate to EF Core

-## We've already done the following steps in order to be able to time box this workshop within a reasonable time frame:
+## NB!
+We've already done the following steps in order to be able to time box this workshop within a reasonable time frame:
 Created a new class library `WhoOwesWhat.Dataprovider.Net8`:
 - Added project references from this project to `WhoOwesWhat.Domain.DTO`
 - Refactored all entities and added these to the folder `Entities`